zhxinyu/cosan/tutorial/tutorial.md

 </ol>

 ## Library Overview
-Cosan aims to provides an end-to-end data mining and data analytics toolkits.
+Cosan aims to provide an end-to-end data mining and data analytics toolkits.
 The data processing procedures are composed of the following six parts:
 <ul>
 <li>Data Reading</li>
 <li>Data Preprocessing</li>